About My Homeschool

 My Homeschool provides a quality Australian curriculum that follows state and territory syllabus requirements.

 Michelle and Jo are the course creators for My Homeschool.
-Recently they were involved in the consultation process for developing the current NSW homeschool registration guidelines.

 Michelle Morrow – Founder, Curriculum Developer & Member’s Coach